Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Uses and Use Restrictions

-Funds must be used to support or establish child care programs serving low-income students enrolled in postsecondary education.
+Awards shall be used to support or establish child care programs serving low-income students enrolled in college.

-No funds from grants may be used for construction other than minor renovations to meet State or local health or safety needs.
+No funds from grants can be used for construction other than minor renovations to meet State or local health or safety needs.

 Eligibility Requirements